-Providing a student centered education is the principle objective of the School of Architecture and is absolutely central to the role of a professor in the program.
-Therefore it is essential that faculty applying for promotion to the rank of Professor demonstrate an ability to continue to make a positive contribution to the SOA curriculum by conveying key principles in their discipline, by developing fundamental skills in their students, and by inspiring students to excellence.
+Providing a student centered education is the principal objective of the School of Architecture and Community Development and is central to the role of a professor in the School.
+Therefore, it is essential that faculty applying for promotion to the rank of Professor demonstrate an ability to continue to make a positive contribution to the SACD curriculum by conveying key principles in their discipline, by developing fundamental skills in their students, and by inspiring students to excellence.